keboola/developers-docs/extend/generic-extractor/tutorial/rest.md

 The above describes the basic concepts of an API, HTTP protocol and HTTP REST API.
 When you understand these concepts (and the associated jargon), you can use Generic Extractor to get responses from virtually any HTTP REST API.
-Since the REST rules are not rigidly specified, it is not possible to ensure that Generic Extractor will be capable of reading 100% of APIs or 100% of end-points API declared as RESTful by someone.
+Since the REST rules are not rigidly specified, it is not possible to ensure that Generic Extractor will be capable of reading 100% of APIs, even when declared as RESTful by someone.